mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 To validate cell values on input change.
 - set the event handler `onEditCellChange` invoked when a change is triggered by the edit input component.
+- set the event handler `onEditCellChangeCommitted` to validate when the change is committed.
 - or use the `GridEditRowsModel` mentioned in [Control Editing](#control-editing).

-To validate when the change is committed.
-- set the event handler `onEditCellChangeCommitted`.

 {{"demo": "pages/components/data-grid/editing/ValidateRowModelControlGrid.js", "bg": "inline"}}